 (JW Source: Jehovah's Witnesses—Who Are They?
 What Do They Believe?
 Published in 2000.
 Copyright © 2006 Watch Tower Bible and Tract Society of Pennsylvania.
 All rights reserved.
 Jehovah's Witnesses Official Web Site http://www.watchtower.org/e/jt/index.htm?article=article_03.htm 07/09/07)

-There were other beliefs above, such as baptism by immersion that the COG agree with, which were omitted because of the way that they were worded at the official JW website differed too much from the way COG would word them.
+There were other beliefs above, such as baptism by immersion that the CCOG agree with, which were omitted because of the way that they were worded at the official JW website differed too much from the way CCOG would word them.

-Regarding crosses, perhaps it should be mentioned that while we in the COG generally understand that the word translated as "cross" normally means tree or stake, that it is possible that a cross was used for Jesus' crucifixion.
+Regarding crosses, perhaps it should be mentioned that while we in the CCOG generally understand that the word translated as "cross" normally means tree or stake (see What is the Origin of the Cross as a 'Christian' Symbol?), that it is perhaps possible that a cross was used for Jesus' crucifixion--but early Christians did NOT venerate crosses (see also What is the Origin of the Cross as a 'Christian' Symbol?).
 However we, like the JWs, are opposed to in any way revering crosses and we in the COG have been so opposed throughout history (please see the article (The Pergamos Church Era).

-Both the Jehovah's Witnesses and the COG believe that the true church would be a "little flock".
+Both the Jehovah's Witnesses and the CCOG believe that the true church would be a "little flock" (Luke 12:32).
 Both the Jehovah's Witnesses and the COG believe that the true church would suffer persecutions throughout its history.

-Both the Jehovah's Witnesses and the COG believe that abortion violates the commandment against murder.
+Both the Jehovah's Witnesses and the CCOG believe that abortion violates the commandment against murder.

-Both the Jehovah's Witnesses and COG reject the pagan concept of the immortality of the soul.
+Both the Jehovah's Witnesses and CCOG reject the pagan concept of the immortality of the soul.

 Like the early church (please see the article Did the True Church Ever Teach a Trinity?) both groups are non-trinitarian.
 Here are some valid comments from the Jehovah's Witnesses against the trinity: